 Let take a look at commercial drones first.
-The most popular high end commercial drone is the DJI Phantom.
-It is a sleek white drone that flies for 15 minutes and produces some memorising areal photography.
-This drone literally flew the drone industry out of a nerdy niche to a industry that the average consumer can enjoy.
+The most popular high-end commercial drone is the DJI Phantom.
+It is a sleek white drone that flies for 15 minutes and produces some memorizing areal photography.
+This drone literally flew the drone industry out of a nerdy niche to an industry that the average consumer can enjoy.

 Indeed, drones have also become ‘intelligent.’
 For example, the Lily drone allows you to throw it in the air and it will automatically start flying and follow your every move.
 Check out the incredible video below and you’ll understand what I mean.

 There are literally thousands of DIY drones.
 Making your own drone is (usually) a lot cheaper than buying a commercial drone.
 However, you need to have a decent knowledge of how they work beforehand.